mid2SUPAERO/mid2SUPAERO.github.io/CodingwithAI.md

 [More on Assembly language](https://en.wikipedia.org/wiki/Assembly_language)

-I've started coding in C during my final research project at University.
+I've started coding in C during my final research project at University of Bordeaux (ENSEIRB).
 Au menu: FFT2D, Hough Transform with Dennis Ritchie's book.
-I also remember during my MsC that I coded the Simplex algorithm on my HP48G and some basic MLP using Matlab in a course called Artificial Neural Networks (the story is not ended).
+I also remember during my MsC in mechatronics that I coded the Simplex algorithm on my HP48G and some basic MLP using Matlab in a course called Artificial Neural Networks (the story is not ended).
 [More on Dennis](https://en.wikipedia.org/wiki/Dennis_Ritchie)
 [More on Simplex](https://en.wikipedia.org/wiki/Simplex_algorithm)